The rash caused by a jellyfish sting is often red and swollen, and it may even bleed.

 • DO NOT wash or soak the affected area with fresh water if the injury occurred in salt water.

-• DO NOT rub the affected area.
+• DO NOT rub or apply pressure to the affected area.

 Treatments